 Dr. Britton suggests exercising the PC muscles (or pubococcygeus muscle, if we’re being technical).
-They’re the ones that stretch from the anus to the urinary sphincter.
-To figure out how to squeeze and contract the PC muscles, try stopping your urine flow while you’re in the middle of peeing.
+They’re the ones that stretch from your pubic to tail bone.
+To figure out how to squeeze and contract them, try stopping your urine flow while you’re in the middle of peeing.
 You’ll know it when you try it.
 Three sets of 15 reps per day should do the trick.
 “Daily PC muscle reps help a guy to literally pump himself up.
 Squeezing those muscles triggers good blood flow to the penis, which in turn leads to mental confidence,” she says.

-6. Practice the 7 and 9 method.
-Similar to the Kama Sutra method (mentioned in no. 1, above), Harper recommends her favorite— the 7 and 9 technique.
+Like the Kama Sutra method (mentioned in no. 1, above), Harper recommends the 7 and 9 technique.
 “It's 7 fast in/out strokes, followed by 9 slow in/out strokes.
 Then repeat: 7 fast, 9 slow, 7 fast, 9 slow,” she says.
-“This rhythm is good for guys who don't last quite as long as their partner needs, and good for the ladies as it establishes a good rhythm for her stimulation too.”
+“This rhythm is good for guys who don't last quite as long as their partner needs, and good for the ladies, as it establishes a good rhythm for her stimulation too.”

 7. Don’t go deep